jgraving/DeepPoseKit/README.md

 - a Keras-based interface for initializing, training, and evaluating pose estimation models
 - easy-to-use methods for saving and loading models and making predictions on new data

 DeepPoseKit is designed with a focus on *usability* and *extensibility*, as being able to go from idea to result with the least possible delay is key to doing good research.

+DeepPoseKit is currently limited to individual pose esimation, but can be extended to multiple individuals by first localizing and cropping individuals with additional tracking software such as [idtracker.ai](https://idtracker.ai/), [pinpoint](https://github.com/jgraving/pinpoint), or [Tracktor](https://github.com/vivekhsridhar/tracktor).
 [Check out our preprint](https://www.biorxiv.org/content/10.1101/620245v3) to find out more.

 Note: This software is still in early-release development.
 Expect some adventures.